rander38/Remote-Sensing-Indices-Derivation-Tool/README.md

 ## Instructions

-Run the Python script (RS_Indices_Derivation.py) and use the GUI to select the satellite sensor, indices to calculate, input raster, and output path.
+Run the arcpy or GDAL Python script and use the GUI to select the satellite sensor, indices to calculate, input raster, and output path.
+Be sure Sensors_Formulas_RSIDT.ini is in the same directory.

 <p align="center">
   <img src="https://github.com/rander38/Remote-Sensing-Indices-Derivation-Tool/blob/master/Documentation/GUI.PNG" alt="Interface"/>